Vision-Intelligence-and-Robots-Group/count-anything/README.md

 # count-anything
-an empirical study on few-shot counting using segment anything (SAM)
+An empirical study on few-shot counting using segment anything (SAM)
 ![image](example.png)
 ## Install
 Install python dependencies.
 We use conda and python 3.10.4 and PyTorch 1.13.1